WalletScrutiny/WalletScrutinyCom/_android/io.nunchuk.android.md

 - [unzipped/xhdpi/AndroidManifest.xml](../../assets/diffoscope-results/android/io.nunchuk.android/1.9.53/diffoscope-xhdpi-AndroidManifest.xml.html)
 - [unzipped/xhdpi/resources.arsc](../../assets/diffoscope-results/android/io.nunchuk.android/1.9.53/diffoscope-xhdpi-resources.arsc.html)

 The pattern of files match the exceptions noted in the issue mentioned above.
-Most of which are signing differences.
-Under a strict-definition of reproducibility, the existence of these files would describe the app as non-verifiable.

-Until the existence of diffs in these files and the guidelines are formalized, we determine that:

-- Most of the diffs are signing related.
-- The diffoscope results show that the diffs in splits0.xml, resources.arsc and AndroidManifest.xml are benign

-Therefore, version 1.9.53 is **reproducible**
+We note that there are too many diffs to make this version reproducibile.
+Therefore, version 1.9.53 is **nonverifiable**

+- We are documenting these diffs in our [wiki: Excerpts in Reproducibility](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/wikis/Excerpts-about-Reproducibility-(WIP)#november-19-2024---leo-on-nunchuk-ionunchukandroid_v1953)

-**Update 2024-11-07** Reproducible verification for version 1.9.53
+**Previous Review 2024-11-07** Reproducible verification for version 1.9.53

 We followed the [instructions](https://github.com/nunchuk-io/nunchuk-android/tree/master/reproducible-builds) from the provider regarding their reproducibility verification steps.